 Prevent holiday mishaps.
-Share ways to winterize for the cold weather with homeowners
+Share ways homeowners can winterize for the cold weather

 Seeing snow for Christmas?
 If your homeowners live in a cold climate, white Christmases are fun: snow angels, snow men, hot chocolate and more.
 But winter also brings some potential problems for homeowners.
 Share with your property owners these nine ways they should winterize for cold weather and avoid insurance claims.

 Zillow shares these top six weather-related homeowner claims: